This page is a bit old!

 Unique identifier for the manufacturing order.

-This field will be empty for newly proposed manufacturing orders, but for approved or confirmed manufacturing orders that already exist in the ERP system this field should be populated with the identifier the ERP generated.
+For approved or confirmed manufacturing orders that are imported from your ERP system this field should be populated with the identifier the ERP generated.

 |operation||operation||The operation to perform.|